kainiklas/filament-scout/README.md

 ### Enable Table Search for Resources

-To use Scout Search instead of the default search, add the trait `InteractsWithScout` to any Page which contains a table, e.g. `app\Filament\Resources\MyResource\Pages\ListMyResources.php`:
+To use Scout Search instead of the default search on a table, add the trait `InteractsWithScout` to any Page which contains a table, e.g. `app\Filament\Resources\MyResource\Pages\ListMyResources.php`:

 ```php
 use Kainiklas\FilamentScout\Traits\InteractsWithScout;